Hornet is the world’s gay social network with over 40 million diverse users, providing a community home base that is available anytime, anywhere.

 - Verify further.
 Get to know them slowly and over time.
 Relate the pictures to discussed changes, life events, sporting events, or anything that gives you a sense of trust with the information you see, and the information that you have received from them.

 - Find out if they’re real as soon as possible (video call).
 You can meet them online using a video messaging service like Facetime, Skype, Zoom, WhatsApp even Facebook Messenger.

 - If it sounds too good to be true, it probably is.
 If you feel like you’re talking to your dream person but your guards are up and it feels too good, then slow down, ask questions, and get to know them.
 If they’re defensive to this, that isn’t a good sign.

 - Is he already in love with you?
 If he immediately starts declaring that you are the love of his life when you have barely exchanged messages, be mindful.

 - You don’t have to say yes.
 You can say no without being rude; safety comes first.
-Don’t be afraid that it will offend someone who is pursuing you beyond your comfort levels.
+Don’t be afraid that it will offend someone who is pursuing you beyond your comfort level.
 No means no.

 - Tell your friends about the online relationship.
 Share details about who you’re talking to and when.

 - Check your gut.
 If your body is telling you to be cautious, try to figure out why.
 Find answers to what’s making you uncomfortable BEFORE the meeting.

 - Get their real name BEFORE the meeting.

 - Use Find Friends and BSafe.
 Share your location with your best friend, check in after your fantastic date, and even make plans to spill all the details later.